universmotion/mai24_cmlops_film/README.md

 Movie recommandation system API
 ==============================

-This project is a starting Pack for MLOps projects based on the subject "movie_recommandation".
-It's not perfect so feel free to make some modifications on it.
+This project is dedicated to streaming platforms such as Netflix, prime, etc...
+We recommend movies for your users based on their movie history.
+[List of movies](./data/external/movies.csv) that we can recommend (it's updated each day).

 ## A - Project Organization